• Individual Investor

 If you’re one of the millions of Americans who have enjoyed the benefits of tax-deferred investing in traditional IRAs, 401(k), or similar retirement savings accounts, you should be aware of the rules governing the required distribution of those assets.

-At age 73, most holders of traditional IRA, 401(k), 403(b), 457(b), SEP, SIMPLE, and profit-sharing plans must begin withdrawing required minimum distributions (RMDs) from their accountsand paying taxes on the distributions at their ordinary income tax rate.
+At age 73, most holders of traditional IRA, 401(k), 403(b), 457(b), SEP, SIMPLE and profit-sharing plans must begin withdrawing required minimum distributions (RMDs) from their accounts—and paying taxes on the distributions at their ordinary income tax rate.
 The IRS requires them to take withdrawals from these accounts by April 1 following the year they reach age 73, and annually by December 31 thereafter.
 If you postpone the first year’s distribution, that means that in the year after you turn 73, you may have two required distribution dates—April 1 for the previous year and December 31 for the current year.

-Even if you’re not at the age to withdraw RMDs, it’s worth being prepared by knowing the exceptions, tax implications, and strategies for maximizing those distributions.
+Even if you’re not at the age to withdraw RMDs, it’s worth being prepared by knowing the exceptions, tax implications and strategies for maximizing those distributions.

 Still working.
 There is no age limit on contributing to either a traditional IRA or Roth IRA as long as you have earned income.
 If you’re still working into your 70s, you can continue to contribute to your 401(k) or other employer-sponsored plan.
 What’s more, you generally don’t have to start taking distributions from that 401(k) for as long as you continue to work.
 Your first RMD would be due by April 1 of the year after you retire.
-However, if you delay your first distribution until April 1, you will also have to satisfy the current year distribution by December 31 of the same year.
+However, if you delay your first distribution after April 1, you will also have to satisfy the current year distribution by December 31 of the same year.

 However, this exception would not apply if you have a stake of 5% or more in the company or the plan document requires distribution.
 In those instances, you cannot delay your RMD and must begin distributions.
 Nor would the exception apply to any retirement plans of former employers or to IRAs.
 Even if you’re still working, you would be required to begin taking distributions from your IRAs and former employer retirement plans at age 73.

-With potentially thousands of dollars coming your way in the years ahead, you may need a strategy to get the most from your distributions.
+With potentially thousands of dollars coming your way annually in the years ahead, you may need a strategy to get the most from your distributions.

 Donate it.
 If you donate your distribution—or a portion of it—to a qualified charity, the amount of the distribution you donate is taxable, but may qualify as a tax deduction.